serverkit/serverkit/README.md

 ### serverkit check
 Shows the difference between your recipe and the state of the target host.
-If any failed resource is detected, this action returns exit code 1.
+If any difference is detected, it returns exit status 1.

 ```
 $ serverkit check recipe.yml